ankita-lonkar/python-ci-demo/readme.txt

-This is a basic code for testing github action workflows
+This is a basic code for testing github action workflows.